 Preventing the unauthorized distribution of intimate content is key to protecting online privacy.
 Some preventive measures include:

-• Avoiding the sharing of sensitive content via digital means, especially with individuals who are not fully trusted.
+- Avoid sharing sensitive content via digital means, especially with individuals who are not fully trusted.

 Conclusion

-The right to be forgotten is a powerful legal tool for removing intimate content from the internet and protecting digital reputation.
+The right to be forgotten is a powerful legal tool to remove intimate content from the internet and protecting digital reputation.
 Although the process can be complex, there are various ways to request the removal of unwanted information, from contacting website administrators to seeking legal or regulatory intervention.

 If you need professional assistance in managing the removal of intimate content from the internet, RepScan can help you protect your privacy and regain control over your digital information.